ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Summary

 \item To guide future spectroscopic and photometric studies of the large-scale structure, we use the TNG300 simulation to assess the dependence of the quality of the 3D density map on the fraction of sources with spectroscopic redshifts ($f_{\rm spec}$) and the mean LAE surface density of the survey ($\bar{\Sigma}_{\rm LAE}$).
 For the $\bar{\Sigma}_{\rm LAE}$ achieved by ODIN, $f_{\rm spec}$ values as low as 0.2 yield reliable 3D reconstructions that significantly and consistently outperform those based on spectroscopic sources alone (Figure~\ref{fig:conf_frac}).
 Increasing $\bar{\Sigma}_{\rm LAE}$ beyond the ODIN value -- e.g., by doubling exposure time -- provides minimal gain in the LSS recovery if $f_{\rm spec}$ remains fixed.
 With both $\bar{\Sigma}_{\rm LAE}$ and $f_{\rm spec}$ at ODIN levels, descendant halo masses can be estimated with an accuracy of 0.2--0.3~dex, a notable improvement over the 0.5~dex scatter from purely 2D-based approaches (Figure~\ref{fig:3d_mass}).

 \end{enumerate}

-With its wide area and depth, ODIN is well-positioned to uncover more of these massive cosmic structures at high redshift, particularly at the high-mass end, $\log (M^{z=0}_{200}/M_\odot)\gtrsim 14.6$.
-The 3D reconstruction methodology presented in this work will be a vital component of these efforts, enabling us to clearly distinguish the cores and outskirts of the protoclusters, as well as cosmic filaments feeding into them.
+With its wide area and depth, ODIN is well-positioned to uncover more of these massive cosmic structures at high redshift, particularly at the high-mass end, $\log (M^{z=0}_{200}/M_\odot)\gtrsim 14.6$. {The 3D reconstruction methodology presented in this work will enable us to determine the three-dimensional extent and descendant masses of these structures, separate their cores from the outskirts, and identify the galaxies that inhabit these environments.}